Notes to broadcasters

 There is an increased rate of gender-based violence, including domestic violence, during crises while protection services can be interrupted and when restrictions on movement and stay-at-home policies can create more dangerous home environments for women at risk of domestic violence.

-The economic impacts of COVID-19 can fall disproportionately on women.
+The economic impacts of COVID-19 can fall disproportionally on women.
 For example, job loss may lead to decisions such as not sending girls to school or child marriage.

 Essential health services for women, including sexual and reproductive care, may be impacted in crises, which could result in increased negative health impacts and mortality in childbirth.